-DAVIE, Fla.
-(AP) New Miami Dolphins quarterback Jay Cutler has practiced for the first time since December, marking the start of his comeback from a brief retirement.
+The Miami Dolphins' new quarterback practiced for the first time since December, marking the start of his comeback from a brief retirement.
 Rust removal included 11-on-11 drills and one-on-one conversations as he learns the names of teammates.

-Cutler, who parted with the Chicago Bears in March, agreed to delay the start of his network TV career and instead signed a $10 million, one-year contract with Miami.
+Cutler, who parted with the Chicago Bears in March, agreed to delay his fledgling network TV career when he signed a $10 million, one-year contract with Miami.
 He's expected to start in place of Ryan Tannehill, who is out with a knee injury likely to sideline him for the entire season.

 AP NFL website: www.pro32.ap.org and http://twitter.com/AP-NFL